Otto von Bismarck: Defeat of Austria

 Prussia had only a plurality (17 out of 43 seats) in the Bundesrat despite being larger than the other 21 states combined, but Bismarck could easily control the proceedings through alliances with the smaller states.
 This began what historians refer to as "The Misery of Austria" in which Austria served as a mere vassal to the superior Germany, a relationship that was to shape history until the end of the First World War.
-Bismarck had originally managed to convince smaller states like Saxony, Hesse-Kassel, and Hanover to join with Prussia against Austria, after promising them protection from foreign invasion and fair commercial laws.

-Bismarck, who by now held the rank of major in the Landwehr, wore this uniform during the campaign and was at last promoted to the rank of major-general in the Landwehr cavalry after the war.
-Although he never personally commanded troops in the field, he usually wore a general's uniform in public for the rest of his life, as seen in numerous paintings and photographs.
-He was also given a cash grant by the Prussian Landtag, which he used to purchase a country estate in Varzin, now part of Poland.

-Military success brought Bismarck tremendous political support in Prussia.
-In the elections of 1866 the liberals suffered a major defeat, losing their majority in the House of Deputies.
-The new, largely conservative House was on much better terms with Bismarck than previous bodies; at the Minister President's request, it retroactively approved the budgets of the past four years, which had been implemented without parliamentary consent.
-Bismarck suspected it would split the liberal opposition.
-While some liberals argued that constitutional government was a bright line that should not be crossed, most of them believed it would be a waste of time to oppose the bill, and supported it in hopes of winning more freedom in the future.

 Jonathan Steinberg says of Bismarck's achievements to this point: The scale of Bismarck's triumph cannot be exaggerated.
 He alone had brought about a complete transformation of the European international order.
 He had told those who would listen what he intended to do, how he intended to do it, and he did it.
 He achieved this incredible feat without commanding an army, and without the ability to give an order to the humblest common soldier, without control of a large party, without public support, indeed, in the face of almost universal hostility, without a majority in parliament, without control of his cabinet, and without a loyal following in the bureaucracy.
 He no longer had the support of the powerful conservative interest groups who had helped him achieve power.
 The most senior diplomats in the foreign service ... were sworn enemies and he knew it.
 The Queen and the Royal Family hated him and the King, emotional and unreliable, would soon have his 70th birthday. ...
 With perfect justice, in August 1866, he punched his fist on his desk and cried "I have beaten them all!
 All!"